-PGP Program |
+PGP Program

 The Govern for Impact Policy Governance® Proficiency (PGP) program aims to provide a high-level understanding of governance in theory, principle and practice.
 The curriculum draws strongly on the work of John Carver in creating the Policy Governance system and provides context through the provision of an understanding of governance concepts, principles, theories, research, and practice.
 The course content also draws on the work of a number of other authors in the area of governance excellence.
-The PGP program leads to a certificate denoting the successful completion of an accredited program designed to provide a high standard of governance knowledge and expertise.
-The PGP program is delivered online and is accessible from anywhere in the world to English-speaking participants who have a good internet connection.
-The program aims to meet the needs of those who want to equip themselves to play a leadership role in the application of Policy Governance principles and practice, and the furtherance of governance knowledge more generally.

 WHO IT'S FOR

-Board members, board chairs, CEOs, organizational staff, and consultants who wish to play a leadership role in applying Policy Governance principles and practice and gain more general governance knowledge in the non-profit, for-profit and/or public sectors. |
+Board members, board chairs, CEOs, organizational staff, and consultants who wish to play a leadership role in applying Policy Governance principles and practices in the non-profit, for-profit and/or public sectors and who want to gain more general governance knowledge.

 WHAT YOU RECEIVE